ef-ds/deque/README.md

 ## Safe for Concurrent Use
 Deque is not safe for concurrent use.
 However, it's very easy to build a safe for concurrent use version of the deque.
 Impl7 design document includes an example of how to make impl7 safe for concurrent use using a mutex.
 Deque can be made safe for concurret use using the same technique.
 Impl7 design document can be found [here](https://github.com/golang/proposal/blob/master/design/27935-unbounded-queue-package.md).

-## Contact

-Suggestions, bugs, new queues to benchmark, issues with the deque, please let us know at ef-ds@outlook.com.

 ## Support